developermo-de/bootmode/_posts/2016-04-16-google-games.md

 #### Building Challenge

-Our marble run device was put together hastily, and ended up failing ):
+Our marble run device was put together hastily, and ended up failing ): We tried to make a very gentle sloped run, but what we didn't count on is how inprecise straws are as a building material, as well as how hard taping things together was.
+Some interesting designs I saw includinga funnel with straws stuck through to slow the marble down, as well as a half pipe that let the marble roll into the cup when it ran out of momentum.

 #### Final Thoughts

 We ended up getting 10th place overall.
 If we had a 5th person we would have for sure done much better.
 This is the kind of competition where having an extra brain plugging away at problems would help a lot.

 Next year we'll do better for sure, and I won't forget my swag on the bus.

 If any of you are even considering going to a Google Games in the future, go, it's a lot of fun. :D